-The Undertaking is an Irish incorporated entity domiciled in Ireland and is authorised by the Central Bank of Ireland (CBI) to transact life assurance business in Life Classes I, III, IV and VI and Non Life Classes 1 and 2 under the EU (Insurance and Reinsurance) Regulations 2015 (S.I.
+The Undertaking is an Irish incorporated entity domiciled in Ireland and is authorised by the CBI to transact life assurance business in Life Classes I, III, IV and VI and Non Life Classes 1 and 2 under the EU (Insurance and Reinsurance) Regulations 2015 (S.I.
 No. 485 of 2015).